ZippyMagician/ayr/specs/README.md

 * [Library builtins](#library-builtins)

 ## Array Model
 `ayr` uses the based array model, similar to [BQN](https://github.com/mlochbaum/BQN/blob/master/doc/based.md).
-Values can be scalars, vectors, or matrices.
-These correspond to rank 0, 1, and 2 data respectively.
+Values can be scalars, vectors, matrices, etc. These correspond to rank 0, 1, and 2 data respectively.
 <br>*Note: higher rank data will be supported in the future*

 ### Examples